brendankz/Proteome-filtration/README.md

 ```
 $ iep proteome.fasta
 ```
-The following python code consolidates the raw iep return for each protein, assigning a single value and attaching the GeneID:
+The following Python code consolidates the raw iep return for each protein, assigning a single value and attaching the GeneID:
 ```
 import re
 with open("data.iep", "r") as f: